All Products

 3. In the top navigation bar, select the China (Hangzhou) region.

 4. On the Queues page, click Create Queue.
-Set the queue name to myqueue1 and retain the default settings for other parameters.
+Set the queue name to myqueue1 and keep the default settings for other parameters.

 5. Click OK.

-6. Switch to the UK (London) region in the top navigation bar and repeat the preceding steps to create a queue named myqueue2 for receiving notifications of events on destbucket.
+6. Switch to the UK (London) region in the top navigation bar and repeat the preceding steps to create a queue named myqueue2. myqueue2 receives notifications for events on destbucket.

 Step 2: Configure a CRR rule for srcbucket